9 Advantages of Digital Marketing Vs Traditional Marketing

 There are 3.5 billion searches per day on Google, and according to Smart Insights, 62% of the population are on Facebook.
 Both stats naturally mean that you can target a wealth of people who would be interested in buying your product online.

-However, the advantage of traditional marketing is that it lends itself to gaining exposure to new audiences, simply because they’re driving past a billboard, or watching TV at the right time.
+However, the advantage of traditional marketing is that it lends itself to gaining exposure to new audiences.
+This is simply because they’re driving past a billboard, or watching TV at the right time.

-Using digital channels, we narrow down as much as possible on what we think is our ideal audience, which can sometimes remove the possibility of finding customers outside of the norm.
+Using digital channels, we narrow down as much as possible on what we think is our ideal audience.
+This can sometimes remove the possibility of finding customers outside of the norm.

 Although to be completely honest, riding on the luck of someone seeing an ad isn’t enough for us.
-There’s a huge amount of exposure to be had within target groups online, which mean higher conversion rates, and less budget wasted!
+There’s a huge amount of available exposure within target groups online, implying higher conversion rates, and less budget wasted!

 Is targeting more effective in digital marketing vs traditional marketing?

-An advantage of digital marketing over traditional marketing is that the big ad platforms such as Google and Facebook are constantly trying to improve their service to you (which in turn, drives more ad spend – but that’s beside the point).
+An advantage of digital marketing over traditional marketing is that the big platforms such as Google and Facebook constantly try improving their services to you (which in turn, drives more ad spend – but that’s beside the point).

 Traditional marketing on the other hand mainly uses demographic and location-based data.
 With GDPR in full force, this information could soon be stripped back due to the amount of companies processing your data without you even knowing about it.

 The benefit of digital marketing is that targeting your ideal customer is much more straightforward.
-Say a marketing team has already put the groundwork in and have identified their most profitable type of customer, what they like, their pain points etc, digital marketing allows you to appeal to these and show specific ads that resonate with their needs at the right time.
+Say a marketing team has already laid the groundwork and identified their most profitable type of customer.
+Digital marketing allows you to appeal to these and show specific ads that resonate with their needs at the right time.

-So, in round two in the battle between traditional marketing vs digital marketing, it’s another one for digital.
+So, in round two in the battle between digital marketing vs traditional marketing, it’s another one for digital.

 Which type of marketing creates more engagement?